ca2los/odoo/README.md

 # odoo
-This project is for the ODOO team.
+This project is for the ODOO team, [just try me](https://ca2los.github.io/odoo/).
 It includes web modules created with Bootstrap, the original mockup was improved, and some functionalities where added to guarantee a better experience for desktop and mobile devices.